 Free cash flow is a non-GAAP financial measure.
 Free cash flow is defined as cash flows from operations before net change in operating assets and liabilities less additions to oil and natural gas properties and changes in working capital associated with additions to oil and natural gas properties.
-Management believes free cash flow is useful for investors and widely accepted by those following the oil and gas industry as financial indicators of a company's ability to generate cash to internally fund drilling and completion activities, fund acquisitions, and service debt.
+Management believes free cash flow is useful for investors and widely accepted by those following the oil and gas industry as a financial indicator of a company's ability to generate cash to internally fund drilling and completion activities, fund acquisitions, and service debt.
 It is also used by research analysts to value and compare oil and gas exploration and production companies and is frequently included in published research when providing investment recommendations.
-Free cash flow is used by management as an additional measure of liquidity.
-Free cash flow is not a measure of financial performance under GAAP and should not be considered an alternative to cash flows from operating, investing, or financing activities.
+Free cash flow is not a measure of financial performance under GAAP and should not be considered as an alternative to cash flows from operating, investing, or financing activities.